S03imran/Parameter-Optimization/README.md

 # Parameter Optimization of SVM

 # ASSIGNMENT
 Choose any multi-class dataset.
-Divide the dataset into 70-30 for training and testing with 10 dufferent samples.
+Divide the dataset into 70-30 for training and testing with 10 different samples.
 Optimize the SVM for every sample and report the best parameters.

 # Dataset
 The data used contains 14 columns and 10,000 rows.
 It is a synthetic dataset that reflects real predictive maintenance data encountered in industry.
 Out of 14 columns, the following 7 columns are used: